• Blog

 Accessorial charges arise for a variety of reasons, but their causes can be broken down into three primary categories:

-1. Administrative fees often arise due to unexpected delays, additional paperwork, or changes to the shipment that require immediate handling.
+• Administrative fees: These often arise from unexpected delays, additional paperwork, or last-minute changes to the shipment that require immediate handling.

-2. In-transit charges result from the additional distance or time required for delivery, special permits for oversized loads, or unforeseen events that disrupt the planned route.
+• In-transit charges: These result from extra distance or time required for delivery, special permits for oversized loads, or unforeseen events that disrupt the planned route.

-3. Equipment-related fees include charges for specialized equipment needed for the shipment, such as refrigeration units or liftgate services to help unload cargo.
+• Equipment-related fees: These include charges for specialized equipment needed for the shipment, such as refrigeration units or liftgate services to help unload cargo.

 Each unique situation requires time or effort to overcome the obstacles that arise, which is why these charges exist.
 Understanding these different types of fees can also help you identify how to minimize or prevent them in the future.